Do Autoflowering Plants Produce Seeds?

 Choose the Best Strain

 Genetics will always be the most significant determinant in plant quality, regardless of the growing set up or even the grower’s experience.
 Growers should identify what they would like to get from their plants, including THC content and CBD content.
 Equally important to the grower’s desired effect are the plant’s growth characteristics.
 Some strains are easier to grow than others, handling errors in nutrients well while still producing high-quality bud quickly.
-Read as much information as you feel you need before making a confident decision.

 Never Repot Autoflowering Cannabis Plants